-What is Chicken Salad
+What is it?

-Chicken Salad is a creamy mixture of tender shredded (or cubed) chicken, chopped vegetables such as celery and onion, and bright seasonings and herbs.
-Beyond this Chicken Salad with Grapes and Pecans recipe, there are many different ingredients you can add to chicken salad to customize it to your tastes, apples, walnuts, avocados, and even hard-boiled eggs are popular additions.
+Beyond this chicken salad with grapes and pecans recipe, you can always add your favorite ingredients to this classic dish.
+Customize it to your tastes with apples, walnuts, avocados, and even hard-boiled eggs.
 Or you can keep it deliciously simple with my classic chicken salad recipe.

 The finer the chicken shreds become, the most mayo will be needed to make the chicken salad creamy (more surface area needs more mayo to cover).
 You can always add more mayo to add creaminess, but it is best with hearty chunks of chicken.

 Since the grapes are larger, I find the ideal ratio is using twice as many grapes by volume, as pecans.
 However, you can certainly adjust the amounts to fit your own tastes.

 The flavor will always be best when you allow the chicken salad to sit in the refrigerator overnight.
 However, there is no shame in enjoying it right away either.
-If you are serving this at a potluck where it will be sitting out at room temperature for many hours, I recommend serving it in a chilled bowl (affiliate link) to keep food poisoning at bay.
+If you are serving this at a potluck where it will be sitting out at room temperature for many hours, I recommend serving it in a chilled serving bowl to keep food poisoning at bay.

 Chicken Salad with Grapes and Pecans